Nagasaki Atomic Bomb Museum and Peace Park: Complete Guide

 Nagasaki Peace Park is a park memorializing the atomic bombing of the city of Nagasaki.
 It’s a tranquil area created to pray for peace.
 The park is actually comprised of two parks and the Nagasaki Atomic Bomb Museum.
 In the center of this complex is the Hypocenter Park, marking the hypocenter of the atomic bomb dropped on August 9, 1945.
 It is depicted by a solemn black monolith.
 Near this monolith stands a broken pillar of the Urakami Cathedral, which used to stand a mere 500 meters from the epicenter.
 This cathedral has been reconstructed nearby after the war.

 Uphill from the Hypocenter Park stands the aforementioned Nagasaki Atomic Bomb Museum.
 And next to it is the Memorial Hall.
-This beautiful piece of modern architecture is located mostly underground and uses water as it’s main motif.
+This beautiful piece of modern architecture is located mostly underground and uses water as its main motif.
 The hall commemorates those who perished due to the atomic bomb and is a place to pray for world peace.
 You can also leave your own messages or prayers for peace here.

 Across the street from Hypocenter Park is Memorial Park.
 The symbol of Peace Park, the Peace Statue, sits here.
-The arms and legs of the statue are positioned in a meaningful way as well as the features.
+The arms and legs of the statue are positioned in a meaningful way, as well as the features.
 The statue’s eyes are closed as if in prayer.
 The right arm points toward the sky where the atomic bomb was dropped from, warning us of the dangers of nuclear weapons.
 The left arm is extended as if towards eternal peace.
 The right leg is folded in the pose of meditation like a Buddha statue.
 And finally, the left leg is in the process of pushing itself up from the ground, telling us to stand up and help the world.
-Every year on the anniversary of the atomic bomb detonation, a memorial service is held at the foot of this statue.
-And everyday at exactly 11:02 am, the time of the detonation, a mournful song plays throughout the park.
+Every year, on the anniversary of the atomic bomb detonation, a memorial service is held at the foot of this statue.
+And every day at exactly 11:02 am, the time of the detonation, a mournful song plays throughout the park.

 The “Fountain of Peace” at the south end of the park was created as a prayer to the atomic bomb victims who searched vainly for water after being burned in the scorching blast of the bomb.
 There are other sculptures and monuments praying for peace all over the park, contributed by countries all over the world.
 You’ll be able to see the many paper cranes hung from the “tower of cranes”.
-Legend says that folding a thousand cranes will make your wish come true and paper cranes are now a symbol of peace and prayer.
+Legend says that folding a thousand cranes will make your wish come true, and paper cranes are now a symbol of peace and prayer.
 This tradition of offering paper cranes to the memories of the people who perished in the atomic bomb started in Hiroshima.
-It was inspired by the story of a 11 year old girl who survived the atomic bomb when she was 2 years old, but later succumbed to leukemia from the effects of the radiation.
+It was inspired by the story of an 11-year-old girl who survived the atomic bomb when she was 2 years old, but later succumbed to leukemia from the effects of the radiation.
 This little girl kept folding paper cranes as long as she was able to, believing they would bring about a miraculous recovery.
 Now thousands of people bring paper cranes to the monuments in Hiroshima and Nagasaki.
 Why don't you try folding a paper crane for the memorial and say a prayer for peace?

 Address: 9 Matsuyama-machi, Nagasaki-shi, Nagasaki